-If there is a renewed period of TTD or TPD benefits two years after the date of injury and the employee has returned to work for 10 days since the date of their injury, an escalated TTD rate should be used to calculate new benefits.
-The escalation will be in proportion to the increase in maximum rates from the year of injury to the current year of renewed benefits.
+If there is a renewed period of TTD or TPD benefits two years after the date of injury and the employee has returned to work for 10 days since the date of their injury, an escalated TTD rate is used to calculate new benefits.
+The escalation will be in the same proportion as the increase in maximum rates from the year of injury to the current year of renewed benefits.